Newton Railroaders: History

 Minor league baseball in Newton, Kansas began during the 1888 season.
 The Newton team played briefly as members of the four–team Independent level Western League.
-Newton entered the league on June 11, 1888 after the Lincoln franchise had folded a week earlier.
+Newton entered the league on June 11, 1888, after the Lincoln franchise had folded a week earlier.
 Newton compiled a 3–5 record under manager Dick Juvenal in their brief period of play.
 On June 23, 1888, the Western League folded.

-In 1908, Newton resumed minor league play.
+In 1908, Newton resumed minor league play after a twenty-year hiatus.
 The Newton Browns became charter members of the six–team Class D level Central Kansas League.
-Ending the season with a record of 25–22, the Browns finished the season in 2nd place, playing under manager Karl Becker.
-Newton finished 4.5 games behind the 1st place Minneapolis Minnies in the final standings.
+Ending the season with a record of 25–22, the Browns finished the season in second place, playing under manager Karl Becker.
+Newton finished 4.5 games behind the first place Minneapolis Minnies in the final standings.

 On May 26, 1908, at Athletic Park in Newton, Kansas, Newton and the McPherson Merry Macks played a 20–inning game.
 In a contest lasting 3:15 and ending at 6:45 P.M., Newton defeated McPherson 3–2.

 In 1909, the Newton "Railroaders" continued play in a new league.
 Newton became members of the reformed eight–team Class D level Kansas State League.
 Newton joined the Arkansas City-Winfield Twins, Great Bend Millers, Hutchinson Salt Packers, Larned Cowboys, Lyons Lions, McPherson Merry Macks and Wellington Dukes as 1909 league members.

 The Newton, Kansas use of the "Railroaders" moniker corresponds to local industry and culture.
 The city was reportedly founded in 1871 when the Atchison, Topeka & Santa Fe Railroad extended a main line west from Emporia, Kansas.
 Newton, Kansas was named after Newton, Massachusetts, home to some of the railroad company stockholders.
 The Santa Fe Depot in Newton, Kansas is listed on the National Register of Historic Places, as is the Railroad Savings and Loan Building.
 Today, Newton continues to serve the railroad, hosting the Newton Station, which serves 15,000 riders annually as a stop of the Southwest Chief Amtrak line.

-In their first season of Kansas State League play, the Newton Railroaders placed 6th in the 1909 Kansas State League.
-The Railroaders finished with a 42–54 overall record to end the season to place 6th in the eight–team league.
-Playing under managers Con Harlow and William Stilwell, the Railroaders finished 18.0 games behind the 1st placeLyons Lions in the final Kansas State League standings.
+In their first season of Kansas State League play, the Newton Railroaders placed sixth in the 1909 Kansas State League.
+The Railroaders finished with a 42–54 overall record to end the season to place sixth in the eight–team league.
+Playing under managers Con Harlow and William Stilwell, the Railroaders finished 18.0 games behind the first placeLyons Lions in the final Kansas State League standings.